harry-ahmad/haroonahmad.github.io/README.md

 - Object Oriented Programming
 - Functional Programming
 - Design & Behavorial patterns (CQRS, Inversion of Control, MVC etc.)

+### **Work Experience**

+**Senior Software Engineer - Aion Digital (Feb 2021 - Present)**
+Currently working as a Senior Software Engineer on developing digital transformation solution also developing banking platform product.
+Working on both the front end (using Angular framework and React.js) as well as backend (different microservices and middlewares development using Nodejs Express and NestJS framework).

+**Software Engineer - Mobiato Consulting (Sep 2020 - Jan 2021)**
+At Mobiato Consulting, Being a Software Engineer, I was handling frontends in Angular To assure unit testing & frontend development.

+**Software Engineer - Octalogicx (Feb 2019 - Jan 2021)**
+At Octalogicx, Being a Software Engineer, I was handling frontends in React and Angular and the backends using the NodeJs and Php
+Codeigniter with different databases.
+To assure unit testing & frontend/backend development.

+**Software Engineer - YONASI (May 2017 - Jan 2019)**
+Being a Software Engineer, I was handling frontends in React and Angular and the backend using the Php Codeigniter framework.
+To assure unit testing & frontend/backend development.

+### **Education**

+**Bachelors in Science , Software Engineering**
+Virtual University of Pakistan (2020)

+**Intermediate in Computer Science**
+Govt. murray College 2013-2015

+**Matriculation**
+Quaid public high school 2012-2013

 ## **Recent Projects**